-Learners experiencing difficulty with academics or who are seeking assistance at improving their study and learning strategies, promoting successful transitions throughout their education, should seek assistance from Academic Support Personnel.
-Additional information can be found at the Academic Support website.
+Learners having trouble with academics or who are seeking assistance in improving their study and learning strategies, and promoting successful transitions throughout their education, should seek assistance from Academic Support Personnel.
+Additional information can be found on the Academic Support website.

-- Dr. Sarah A. Lang, Director of Academic Support, slang@uiwtx.edu - Ms.Jessica-Martinez Palacios, eLearning Specialist and Program Coordinator, jemarti1@uiwtx.edu
+- Dr. Sarah A. Lang, Director of Academic Support, slang@uiwtx.edu - Ms. Venessa Matthews, eLearning Specialist, and Program Coordinator, vgsanche@uiwtx.edu